qleonardolp/xsens_mtw_driver-release/README.md

 |  6   |            75 Hz        |
 |  12  |            50 Hz        |
 |  18  |            40 Hz        |

-## ToDo

-- [x] Update messages type to `sensor_msgs::Imu` from now on;
-- [ ] Study the mastercallback, mtwcallback and the in-build ROS callbacks;
-- [ ] Calibrate the sensors through in-build SDK methods or through statistical data analyzed from an rosbag;

 ## Troubleshooting